 You may be tempted to discuss this with a financial advisor you know or have worked with and ask if they can help you implement Bank On Yourself.

 If you talk to a financial advisor or insurance person who has not thoroughly investigated this concept, or who is not familiar with the proper way to structure the policy, our experience shows that here’s what he or she is likely to tell you:

 1. “You should never buy that kind of life insurance.”

-Many advisors received little or no training on dividend-paying whole life policies and don’t understand the riders used to turbo charge the growth of the policy.
-Adding these riders can give a policy owner up to forty times more cash value at the end of the first year than they would have with a traditionally designed whole life policy.
+Many advisors received little or no training on dividend-paying whole life policies and don’t understand the riders used to super charge the growth of the policy.
+Adding these riders can grow your cash value significantly faster than it would in a traditionally designed whole life policy.

 Most advisors got their training the same place Suze Orman, Dave Ramsey, and 99.9 percent of all advisors got it, and don’t have a clue how the policies used for the Bank On Yourself concept are different.
 As we explained, most industry training programs don’t cover this type of policy at all, partly because so few companies offer it.

-2. “It’s a good idea, but you should use a different type of policy, like a universal life, equity-indexed universal life, or a variable life policy.”
+2. “It’s a good idea, but you should use a different type of policy, like a universal life, indexed universal life, or a variable life policy.”